timescale/docs/cloud/service-operations/read-scaling.md

 ---
-title: Backup and restore
+title: Read scaling
-excerpt: Understand how backups and restores work in Timescale Cloud
+excerpt: Understand how read scaling works in Timescale Cloud
 product: cloud
-keywords: [backups, restore]
+keywords: [replicas, scaling]
-tags: [recovery, failures]
+tags: [replicas, scaling, ha]
 ---

 # Read scaling
-Read replicas are read-only copies of a database that allow you to scale beyond the limits of your service safely.
+Read replicas are read-only copies of a database that allow you to safely scale beyond the limits of your service.
 You can create as many read replicas as you need.
-Read replicas can power your read-intensive application, BI tool, or both.
-Each read replica will appear as its own service and have a unique address (connection string) that is different from the parent and any HA replicas.
+Read replicas can power your read-intensive application, business intelligence tool, or both.
+Each read replica appears as its own service.
+The replica uses a unique connection string that is different from the parent and any HA replicas.

-Queries on read replicas have minimal impact on the performance of the parent (primary) service, making them ideal for creating isolated instances with up-to-date production data for analyses or scaling out reads.
+Queries on read replicas have minimal impact on the performance of the parent, or primary, service, making them ideal for creating isolated instances with up-to-date production data for analysis or scaling out reads.

 ## Analytics
 Read replicas can create an isolated environment for a business analyst to run heavy analytical queries, rather than running them on a production instance, and risk impacting performance.
-The read replica can be short-lived and deleted once the analysis is complete or long-running to power a business intelligence (BI) tool.
+The read replica can be short-lived and deleted when the analysis is complete, or long-running to power a business intelligence (BI) tool.

-When creating a read replica for analytics, it is recommended to also create a new read-only user for the person using the replica.
-Users must be created in the primary and are then propagated to the read replica.
+When creating a read replica for analytics, it is recommended that you also create a new read-only user for the person using the replica.
+Users must be created on the primary, they are then propagated to the read replica.
 Read replicas are read-only and have their own connection string.
-Since credentials are the same for both, having a read-only user creates an additional layer of safety in case the wrong connection string is accidentally used to connect.
+Since credentials are the same for both, having a read-only user creates an additional layer of safety in case you accidentally use the wrong connection string to connect.

-Read replicas can also be a different configuration than the primary.
+Read replicas can also have a different configuration to the primary.
-Analytics environments may benefit from higher CPU for heavy queries or lower CPU to power long-running dashboards to save on costs.
+Analytics environments can benefit from higher CPU for heavy queries, or lower CPU to power long-running dashboards to save on costs.

-## Read scaling
+## Read replicas

 Read replicas can be used to serve reads for an application.
-This removes load from the primary, allowing the primary to improve ingest performance.
-Doing so may be particularly useful in environments where read traffic is very spiky (and risks impacting ingest performance) or where reads should always be lower priority than writes.
+This removes load from the primary, and allows the primary to improve ingest performance.
+Doing this can be particularly useful in environments where read traffic is very spiky and risks impacting ingest performance, or where reads should always be lower priority than writes.

-One consideration for using this approach is that read replicas use asynchronous replication and thus may slightly lag the parent service, which is acceptable in certain circumstances.
+One consideration for using this approach is that read replicas use asynchronous replication.
+This can cause slight lag on the parent service, which is acceptable in certain circumstances.
 Allowable lag can be reduced significantly by adjusting the `max_standby_streaming_delay`, and `max_standby_archive_delay` parameters.
-That said, it would not be recommended to use this approach where changes must be immediately represented, e.g., for user credentials.
+That said, it is not recommended that you use this approach where changes must be immediately represented, such as for user credentials.

 ## Create a read replica